“Start by doing what is necessary; then do what’s possible; and suddenly you are doing the impossible.”

 Appointments in the midst of COVID-19:

-Therapy: All appointments are being conducted by telehealth at this time.
+Therapy: A majority of therapy appointments are being conducted by telehealth at this time, although we are beginning to resume limited in-office appointments at this time at therapist discretion.
 If you have questions, please contact Dr. Brittain (email@example.com) or the office manager (firstname.lastname@example.org).
-Because in-person exposure in confined spaces is known to spread COVID-19, in-person therapy appointments will slowly resume at therapist discretion once management/containment of COVID-19 is sustained in Iowa.
+Because in-person exposure in confined spaces is known to spread COVID-19, in-person therapy appointments will continue to slowly resume at therapist discretion as management/containment of COVID-19 is sustained in Iowa.
+This is subject to change based on vaccine availability, vaccination rates, and variant status/community spread.

 Testing/Assessment: Testing appointments are being addressed on a case-by-case basis.
 Please contact Dr. Brittain regarding your assessment appointment.